Dextromethorphan regulation by U.S. jurisdiction: Colorado

 Colorado House Bill 18-1307 states that it is unlawful for a store to provide a product containing any amount of dextromethorphan to a person that is under the age of 18.
-Providers are required to obtain proof that the purchaser is above the age of 18 before the sale unless the provider can reasonably assume that the purchaser is above the age of 18 based on the purchaser's appearance.
+Providers are required to obtain proof that the purchaser is above the age of 18 before the sale unless the provider can reasonably assume that the purchaser is above the age of 18 on the basis of appearance.
 This bill does not place regulations on whether the store selling dextromethorphan must put the product in a special area in the store, whether access to the dextromethorphan products should be restricted, or whether they store should keep transactions records.

 If a provider violates these regulations, they are first subject to a written warning and then a fine of $200 for every following offense.

 This bill took effect August 8, 2018.

 Connecticut

-Connecticut does not have any documented regulation pertaining to the purchase of dextromethorphan available at this time.
+Connecticut has some documented regulation pertaining to the purchase of dextromethorphan available at this time.